libremfg/rhize-docs/content/how-to/publish-subscribe/turn-value-into-event.md

 1. In the Equipment class, select the **Rules** tab.
 1. In **Workflow specification**, select the BPMN workflow that will orchestrate processes based on the event.
-1. In **Trigger properties**, add the properties that the rule evaluates.
+1. In **Trigger properties**, add the data-source properties you want to build the rule on.
 If any of these properties change, the rule will evaluate them.
-1. In **JSONata expression**, enter the JSONata expression that the rule will evaluate.
-If you need to craft the expression, select the **#** button to open the JSONata editor.
+1. In **JSONata expression**, enter the JSONata expression that the rule evaluates.
+For help building expressions, select the **#** button to open the JSONata editor.
 1. If needed, use the **Message payload** group to pass values from the message payload into the BPMN {{< abbr "process variable context" >}}.
 Enter the **Field name**, then write a JSONata expression to filter and transform it.
 1. Enable the rule with the toggle.

-Here is an example of how a rule might look.
+Here is an example of how a rule might look:

 {{< figure
 alt="A screenshot of a configured rule, as described in subsequent paragraph"